dangminh214/Edge-Detection-using-OpenCV2-And-Save-Image-as-File-from-an-URL/README.md

 Here is the result after submitted the Image URL from the client
 ![grafik](https://github.com/dangminh214/Edge-Detection-using-OpenCV2-And-Save-Image-as-File-from-an-URL/assets/51837721/b7fcaaba-7c2c-4b12-bccd-8dc7fef73cf9)

-## To test the app:
-### First run python to handle the form: python .\handle_url_form.py
-### After the image will be downloaded to your local storage using the input URL, base on the image.
-Then both the image and its Edge Detection image will be shown when you run python app_main.py
+## To test the app: run command: python .\handle_url_form.py then using 127.0.0.1:5500 in your browser to access the html form, after that, input your URL, the result will be shown in the two different window (you can see it in your taskbar)